-2020 2019 Total cash outflow for leases \$ 5,293 4,679
+2021 2020 Total cash outflow for leases \$ 6,382 5,293

-(i) Lands and buildings leases
+Lands and buildings leases (i)

 The Company leases lands and buildings for its office space and storehouse in December 31, 2019.
 The leases of office space typically run for a period of 10 years, and of storehouse for 3 to 10 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.